 - Petition template (1 per group) (optional)

-- First Amendment Rights Fact Sheet (1 per participant) (optional)
+- First Amendment Rights fact sheet (1 per participant) (optional) or podcast

 See below, several excellent websites which provided the historical background and educational support for this lesson plan.
 In particular, the Five Freedoms Game and Write a Petition exercise were modified from the Educational Resources available on the National Constitution Center website.